MateusDV/TaskManager/README.md

 I would recommend installing Docker Desktop since it comes bundled with all the tools, but you can also install the Docker Engine, Docker CLI and the Docker Compose plugin individually.

-After the tooling is installed and the Docker service is running, you can open a terminal in the root directory of this project and run:
+After the tooling is installed and the Docker service is running, you have to clone this repository, then you can open a terminal in the root directory of this project and run:

 `docker-compose up -d`